shandley/hecatomb/hecatomb/snakemake/workflow/rules/assembly/README.md

 ### Outputs: cross-assembly

-Currently, each library type has the option to do a __cross-assembly__ or a __co-assembly__.
+Currently, each library type has the option to do a __cross-assembly__ or a __merged-assembly__.
-For the Cross assembly, the output is the concatenated contigs from all individual sample assemblies, e.g.:
+For the merged assembly, the output is the concatenated contigs from all individual sample assemblies, e.g.:

 ```python
     output: